savagerunderscorelex/madlibsgonemad/logs.md

 9/30/25 (i think?)
 2nd Draft with the "blanks"
 Noun1 is my favorite noun2!
 I like noun1 because it is adj1, adj2, and adj3.
 Every (unit of time) I buy num1 noun1-plural from the adj4 noun3.
-I even spend up to num2 currency per unitoftime2 on buyin noun1.
-My noun4plural say that I verb2 noun1 too much, and say that my spending is adverb1 adj5.
+I even spend up to num2 1currency per unitoftime2 on buyin noun1.
+My friend say that I verb2 noun1 too much, and say that my spending is adverb1 adj5.
 However I think that they are adj6.
 Noun1 is the adj7 noun2 in my life, and I will adverb2 give it up!

-8:42 PM I started the mad lib 3 page, including the heading, description, and the navigation bar
+8:42 PM I started the mad lib 3 page, including the heading, description, and the navigation bar (I did this in the morning I think but I forgot to log)

+9:05 PM Edited mad lib 3, finished adding all of the mad lib form inputs